 Ways to save

-If you need to see a doctor for a few months or have lost your job and need coverage until you find a new job that will cost less than COBRA (Consolidated Omnibus Budget Reconciliation Act), Agile Health provides temporary coverage starting at just $99 per month.
+If you need to see a doctor for a few months or have lost your job and need coverage until you find a new job, Agile Health provides temporary coverage starting at less than $99 per month.
 In order to qualify, you must be in good health.

-You can find the price of the medications you may need, receive coupons for those drugs, and find price comparisons based on pharmacies using RxSaver or GoodRx.
+You can find price comparisons of the medications you may need and receive coupons for those drugs at RxSaver or GoodRx.
 Offering ways to save up to 80% on prescription drugs, these sites are extremely easy to use and provide you with coupons immediately.

 Not all doctor’s visits are created equal.
 Walk-in clinics, such as the CVS Minute Clinic or similar clinics in other pharmacies, can treat minor illnesses, injuries, and conditions.
 They can also administer vaccinations and offer physicals.
 These visits can cost 40% less than traditional urgent care clinics.